hyndex/obd/docs/GETTING_STARTED.md

 `uds_config.json` combines the startup sequence with UDS options.
 The ``sequence`` section issues the extended-session request, security seed/key exchange, DTC read and a flow-control frame.
+On Raspberry Pi systems, set ``flow_control.st_min_ms`` to around 5–10 ms to account for scheduler jitter.
 The security block supports an optional ``algorithm`` entry referencing a callable or ``module:attr`` string used to derive the access key.

 To troubleshoot ISO-TP segmentation, ``UDSClient`` supports standard Python logging.
 Create a logger and pass it to the client to view debug output: